Evanson: LIV Golf or human lives? That's the moral question facing tournament at Pumpkin Ridge

 To make things worse, Norman recently trivialized Khashoggi's death by saying, "Look, we've all made mistakes."
 Lest you take that quote as an example of Norman's maxim, it wasn't the first flippant comment he's made regarding the controversial practices of the financial backers behind the LIV curtain.

 Outsiders willing to examine multiple sides of the ethical dilemma point to sports relationships with China — another country with a history of subpar human rights policies — as a similar but "accepted" practice in defense of LIV Golf, and they're not wrong to point out the apparent hypocrisy.
 But sports events or organizations with relationships with Chinese entities or hosting events in the country are not working directly with the government, nor are they funded by such — like LIV.

-Oregon senator Ron Wyden has already chimed-in with his opinion regarding the event at Pumpkin Ridge, citing not their record on human rights as his primary issue, but rather their track record of allegedly aiding and abetting Saudi citizens fleeing American justice, citing seven such cases here in Oregon.
+U.S. Sen. Ron Wyden has already chimed in with his opinion regarding the event at Pumpkin Ridge, citing not the Saudi government's record on human rights as his primary issue, but rather their track record of allegedly aiding and abetting Saudi Arabian citizens fleeing American justice, citing seven such cases here in Oregon.

 "Whoever is calling the shots for this Saudi-affiliated tournament on U.S. soil needs to step up and take responsibility for how they are effectively trying to cleanse the stains of the Saudi regime," the senator said.

 Additionally, Pumpkin Ridge members have publicly cited concerns over the club's connection to the event, including fears of damage resulting from potential protests prior to or during the tournament.

 Making things worse, the players themselves are in the crosshairs and are being forced to choose between the tour's riches and their PGA and European Tour careers they've — in many cases — spent their entire professional lives creating.